teamxenox/devtocli/README.md

 ![](https://media.giphy.com/media/2sYdeNhrIJysqiS9Of/giphy.gif)

-You can check 5 most recents posts of author using
+You can check 5 most recent posts of any author using

 ```
 devto author sarthology